ICC Scholarships

 For information about scholarship opportunities in these activities, please contact the department/activity director directly.

-*First Mate Scholarship Recipients must demonstrate financial need as determined by the ICC Office of Student Financial Aid and provide 5 hours of community service to ICC each week.
+*First Mate Scholarship Recipients must demonstrate financial need as determined by the ICC Office of Student Financial Aid.

 Athletic scholarships are offered by Letter of Intent (LOI) in the following areas and are awarded by the individual teams.